-Estate acts served several functions.
-Estate acts' primary task was authorizing transactions prohibited by strict settlements.
-Table 1 indicates the most common kinds of transactions.
-The typical act authorizing a sale indicated what specific piece of land could be sold and what property the life tenant would return to the estate to ensure that all beneficiaries received at least the same support as before.
-The typical act authorizing exchange of property indicated what property would be transferred out of an estate and what property would replace it.
-Acts authorizing leases specified the property that could be leased, the terms under which it could be let, and the length of the leases.
-Acts authorizing a discharge released property from a settlement and specified land that would enter the settlement in return.
-A mortgage act permitted a life tenant to borrow money using land as collateral.
-If the borrower defaulted, the act might empower the lender to take ownership of the collateral or might provide the lender with rights to use (or lease) the collateral until he recovered what he was owed.
-An act of partition divided a unit of land into two or more units.
-Life tenants might use these acts to divide property amongst members of the extend family, perhaps by subdividing a large lot containing a single house into several lots on which family members built separate dwellings.
-Life tenants might also use these acts to subdivide property in preparation for improving the land and selling it at a later date.
-All of these acts helped landholders convey property to other parties and put resources to new and better uses.
+and specified land that would enter the settlement in return.
+A mortgage Act permitted a life tenant to borrow money, using land as collateral.
+If the borrower defaulted, the Act might empower the lender to take ownership of the collateral or might provide the lender with rights to use (or lease) the collateral until he recovered what he was owed.
+An Act of partition divided a unit of land into two or more units.
+Life tenants might use these Acts to divide property amongst members of the extended family, perhaps by subdividing a large lot containing a single house into several lots on which family members built separate dwellings.
+Life tenants might also use these Acts to subdivide property in preparation for improving the land and selling it at a later date.
+All of these Acts helped landholders convey property to other parties and put resources to new and better uses.

 Acts concerning timber and mining also affected the employment of resources.
 Acts authorizing the cutting and sale of timber allowed life tenants to harvest trees from their estates.
 Timber was an important commodity at the time.
 Old-growth timber was a principal input for naval construction.
 Tall, straight trees were needed to make the masts and keels of ships.
-Timber was also used to construct homes, farms, and workshops and for manufacture of durable merchandise, such as furniture, tools, and wagons.
+Timber was also used to construct homes, farms and workshops, and for manufacture of durable merchandise, such as furniture, tools and wagons.
 Wood served as a source of fuel.
-Timbers' value made managing woodlands an important task for landed families.
-Determining the optimal mix of trees and the optimal time to harvest took knowledge, skill, and patience.
+Timber's value made managing woodlands an important task for landed families.
+Determining the optimal mix of trees and the optimal time to harvest took knowledge, skill and patience.
 As trees grew, their value increased.
-Once trees attained full height, and the wood began to age, trees value began to decline.
-Trees' growth/value profile, the financial needs of the family, interests rates, and other economic conditions (such as the demand for lumber) determined the point of maximum profit.
+Once trees attained full height, and the wood began to age, trees' value began to decline.
+Trees' growth/value profile, the financial needs of the family, interests rates and other economic conditions (such as the demand for lumber) determined the point of maximum profit.
 All of these conditions could not be incorporated into settlement contracts.
-Estate acts allowed families to harvest timber at the point of maximum profit, which was difficult, if not impossible to do, when settlements restricted life tenants' and trustees' powers.
+Estate Acts allowed families to harvest timber at the point of maximum profit, which was difficult, if not impossible to do, when settlements restricted life tenants' and trustees' powers.

 Acts authorizing the mining of ore allowed families to sell minerals and coal discovered on their estates.
 The value of metals - such as iron and tin - grew throughout the eighteenth century, as technological progress lowered the cost of smelting, increased the quality of metals, and expanded the range of products which could be made with pewter and steel.
 The value of coal also increased, as demand for fuel rose, and the availability of alternatives (particularly wood) declined.
-Estate acts allowed families to open new mines or lease the rights to mine coal on their estates (mining leases typically lasted 40 to 60 years).
-Settlements seldom included such powers, because of the difficulty writing a contract specifying the conditions under which one would want to take such action.
+Estate Acts allowed families to open new mines or lease the rights to mine coal on their estates (mining leases typically lasted 40 to 60 years).
+Settlements seldom included such powers, because of the difficulty of writing a contract specifying the conditions under which one would want to take such action.